HMS Tactician (1918): Design and development

 Armament consisted of three QF 4 in Mk IV guns on the ship's centreline.
 One was mounted raised on the forecastle, one between the funnels on a platform and one aft.
 The ship also mounted a single 40 mm 2-pounder pom-pom anti-aircraft gun for air defence.
 Four 21 in tubes were fitted in two twin rotating mounts aft.
 The ship was designed to mount two 18 in torpedo tubes either side of the superstructure but this addition required the forecastle plating to be cut away, making the boats very wet so they were removed.
 The weight saved enabled the heavier Mark V 21-inch torpedo to be carried.
-The ship had a complement of 90 officers and ratings.
+Four depth charge chutes were also fitted aft.
+Initially, typically ten depth charges were carried.
+Fire control included a training-only director, single Dumaresq and a Vickers range clock.

 Construction and career

 Laid down on 21 November 1917 by William Beardmore and Company in Dalmuir with the yard number 589, Tactician was launched on 7 August 1918 and completed on 23 October 1918.
 The vessel was the first of the name.
 The yard built the destroyers Tara and Tasmania at the same time.
 On commissioning, Tactician joined the Fourteenth Destroyer Flotilla of the Grand Fleet.
 The ship was allocated the pennant number G54.

 With the First World War closing, the destroyer saw no action before the Armistice.
 At the end of the war, the ship remained with the Grand Fleet until it was dissolved.
 As the navy no longer required such a large active fleet of ships, Tactician was transferred to join sixty-three other destroyers in reserve at Nore.
 On 22 April 1930, the United Kingdom signed the London Naval Treaty, which limited total destroyer tonnage in the Navy.
 Having remained on reserve for more than a decade, Tactician was found to be in poor condition and was one of those chosen to be retired.
 On 5 February 1931, the destroyer was sold to Metal Industries of Charlestown, Fife, and broken up.
-The ship's badge (displaying a chessboard and the word "Check-mate") was saved and used by the Western Approaches Tactical Unit in Liverpool.
+The ship's badge (displaying a chessboard and the word "Check-mate") was saved and used by the Western Approaches Tactical Unit in Liverpool and Royal Navy Tactical School.